Known issues on Internet Explorer and Microsoft Edge browsers (MSAL.js)

 Error :login_required; Error description:AADSTS50058: A silent sign-in request was sent but no user is signed in.
 The cookies used to represent the user's session were not sent in the request to Azure AD.
 This can happen if the user is using Internet Explorer or Edge, and the web app sending the silent sign-in request is in different IE security zone than the Azure AD endpoint (login.microsoftonline.com)

-Popup window doesn't close or is stuck when using login through Popup to authenticate.
-When authenticating through popup window in Microsoft Edge or IE(InPrivate), after entering credentials and signing in, if multiple domains across security zones are involved in the navigation, the popup window doesn't close because MSAL.js loses the handle to the popup window.
+Pop-up window doesn't close or is stuck when using login through pop-up window to authenticate.
+When authenticating through a pop-up window in Microsoft Edge or IE (InPrivate), after entering credentials and signing in, if multiple domains across security zones are involved in the navigation, the pop-up window doesn't close because

 Update: Fix available in MSAL.js 0.2.3